HimplHeap Entailment

 Proof using. intros. xsimpl. intros r.
 Abort.

-Example of Entailment Proofs using xpull and xsimpl
+Example: Entailment Proofs using xpull and xsimpl

 Lemma xpull_example_1 : (p:loc),